Jonas Wood: Art market

 Wood has been represented by David Kordansky Gallery since 2011.

 In May 2019, Christie's set an auction record for Wood's work when Japanese Garden 3 sold for a $4.9 million.

 Personal life

 Wood currently shares a studio with artist Shio Kusaka, his wife since 2002.
 Shio Kusaka, born in Japan, creates distinctive porcelain, and Wood then photographs and paints the pieces for co-operative exhibitions.
 The pair often work in tandem, motifs migrating from Kusaka's ceramic vessels to Wood's paintings and back again.
 He and Kusaka also incorporate imagery from their expansive art collection—including works by Alighiero Boetti, Michael Frimkess and Magdalena Suarez Frimkess, Mark Grotjahn, and Ed Ruscha—as well as from their children's storybooks and drawings.
 They co-author art books in a series with the pen name Wood Kusaka Studios.

-In 2015 Gagosian in Hong Kong presented Blackwelder, which brought together Wood's and Kusaka's works in a dedicated two-person exhibition.
+In 2015 Gagosian Gallery in Hong Kong presented Blackwelder, which brought together Wood's and Kusaka's works in a dedicated two-person exhibition.
 This was followed by the couple's first collaborative museum exhibition, at Museum Voorlinden, Wassenaar, Netherlands, in 2017.